lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 └── prj.conf
 ```

-Let's assume we would use the following command that doesn't include `DTC_OVERLAY_FILE`:
+Let's assume we would use the following command that doesn't include the CMake variable `DTC_OVERLAY_FILE`:

 ```bash
 $ west build --board dummy_board@123 -- \